How to Embroider a Sweatshirt or Hoodie With A Machine

 mark the sweatshirt for the embroidery design

-I usually mark fabric with a water-soluble fabric pen, but because this was a black sweatshirt, I used a chalk wheel to mark the vertical and horizontal center for my design.
-(Ignore how I’m in major need of a lint roller!)
+I usually mark fabric with a water-soluble fabric pen, but because this was a black sweatshirt, I used a chalk wheel to mark the vertical and horizontal center of my design.

 Next, it’s time to add your stabilizer to the back of your sweatshirt.